A Study of the Moral Behavior of Fujian Province University Lecturers Based on Traditional Chinese Cultural Identity

 Abstract

-Materials and Methods: The study was conducted at nine universities across provincial capitals, special economic zones, and prefecture-level cities.
-Using a mixed-methods approach, it adopted life story interviews, focus group discussions, and quantitative questionnaires to explore lecturers' cultural identities, moral values, and teaching practices.
-Quantitative data from 397 lecturers were collected using stratified random sampling and analyzed through descriptive statistics, Confirmatory Factor Analysis (CFA), and Structural Equation Modeling (SEM).
+Materials and Methods: A mixed-methods research design was employed across nine universities located in provincial capitals, special economic zones, and prefecture-level cities in Fujian Province.
+Qualitative data were collected through life story interviews and focus group discussions to explore lecturers’ cultural identities, moral values, and teaching experiences.
+Quantitative data were gathered from 397 university lecturers using stratified random sampling.
+The quantitative analysis applied descriptive statistics, Confirmatory Factor Analysis (CFA), and Structural Equation Modeling (SEM) to examine the relationships between traditional Chinese cultural values and lecturers’ moral behavior.

 Article Details